victorkuster/community-insights-bot/README.md

 ---

+## 🏗️ How it works

+1. Messages are collected from Discord or `.txt` files
+2. Data is grouped into smaller chunks to avoid LLM limits
+3. Weekly summaries are generated using a faster model (`gemma3`)
+4. A final consolidation step is performed using a more capable model (`qwen3`)
+5. The result is a structured report with insights, topics, and sentiment

+---

 ## ⚡ Quick Usage

 Once the bot is running:

 * Use `/analyze` inside a Discord channel to analyze messages
-* Use `/analyzefile` to upload and analyze `.txt` exports from Discord or WhatsApp conversations.
+* Use `/analyzefile` to upload and analyze `.txt` exports from Discord or WhatsApp conversations

 The bot will generate structured summaries with insights, topics, and sentiment.